-If you are not feeling energetic enough to design your own kneelers, an English company, Jackson’s of Hebden Bridge, has kits for individual kneelers that include the printed canvas, wool, and the high density foam needed to finish them.
+If you are not feeling energetic enough to design your own kneelers, an English company, Jackson’s of Hebden Bridge, has kits for individual kneelers that include the printed canvas, wool, and the high-density foam needed to finish them.
 The picture above is one of their finished kits.
+Their selection is huge and has many different styles in it.
+The company’s newest collection feature coronation kneelers.
+That may sound strange but there is a tradition of using needlepoint kneelers to remember important dates, past or present.

-If you are interested in making kneelers there are some wonderful books out there, mostly out of print.
+If you are interested in making kneelers, there are some wonderful books out there, mostly out of print.
 The New Church Kneeler Book, available used from Amazon is lovely.
 It’s got the information you need, and lots of pictures for inspiration.
-Designing Women has a lovely book out, Keeping the Faith, which has charts and lots of ideas of their own projects to beautify their church.
+There is a book coming out in August, Kneeles by Elizabeth Bingham, celebrating this art.

 I cannot find a needlepoint design of the image of “the lamb of God, slain, yet victorious”.
 Any help would be so appreciated.
 Thank you